vinceliuice/Colloid-gtk-theme/README.md

 --tweaks                Specify versions for tweaks [nord|black|rimless|normal] (only nord and black can not mix use!)
                         1. nord:     Nord color version
                         2. black:    Blackness color version
-                        3. rimless:  Remove the 2px outline about windows and menus
+                        3. rimless:  Remove the 1px border about windows and menus
                         4. normal:   normal windows button style -h, --help              Show help
 ```